sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Guidance:

-: Input instructions to processes and tasks, such as collecting, assessing  or reporting.
+: Input instructions to processes and tasks, such as collection, evaluation or remediation.
 Guidance influences the behavior of a SACM component and is considered content of the management plane.
-Guidance can be manually or automatically generated or provided.
+In the context of SACM, guidance is machine-readable and can be manually or automatically generated or provided.
 Typically, the tasks that provide guidance to SACM components have a low-frequency and tend to be be sporadic.
-A prominent example of guidance are target endpoint profiles, but guidance can have many forms, including:

-: Configuration, e.g. a SACM component's name, or a CMDB's IPv6 address.
+: There are two types of guidance:

-: Profiles, e.g. a set of expected states for network behavior associated with target endpoints employed by specific users.
+: Declarative Guidance: defines the configuration or state an endpoint is supposed to be in---without providing specific actions or methods to produce that desired state.
+Examples include Target Endpoint Profiles or network topology based requirements.

-: Policies, e.g. an interval to refresh the registration of a SACM component, or a list of required capabilities for SACM components in a specific location.
+: Imperative Guidance: prescribes specific actions to be conducted or methods to be used in order to achieve an outcome.
+Examples include a targeted Collection Task or the IP-Address of a SACM Component that provides a registration function.

 Hardware Component: